 While some fractures may heal, others become a permanent issue and you could need surgery or metal splints or rods to stabilize the bones.

-Traumatic brain injuries are common in truck crashes because the force behind the impact of the crash is so great that it can cause the brain to be damaged from being jolted around inside the skull.
+Traumatic brain injuries are common in truck accidents because the force behind the impact of the crash is so great that it can cause the brain to be damaged from being jolted around inside the skull.

 And that’s if the victim’s head didn’t make contact with any surfaces.
-When that does happen, the impact of the crash often causes a victim to hit their head on the windshield, dashboard, steering wheel, or side window, causing much more damage to the brain, and even to the skull around the brain.
+When that does happen, the impact of the accident often causes a victim to hit their head on the windshield, dashboard, steering wheel, or side window, causing much more damage to the brain, and even to the skull around the brain.

 Brain injuries are very serious and can lead to permanent disability.
 If you have suffered a brain injury in North Carolina, we have excellent brain injury lawyers who can help you.

 Internal bleeding and damage to internal organs are also common in truck crashes.
-Seatbelts, airbags, and other parts of the car that restrict the driver and passenger to keep them safe can also end up hurting them in a crash.
+Seatbelts, airbags, and other parts of the car that restrict the driver and passenger to keep them safe can also end up hurting them in an accident..
 These safety measures frequently cause injuries like punctured lungs and damage or bleeding to organs like the stomach, intestines, and bladder.

 Spinal Cord Injuries

 Spinal cord injuries are grave, as an injury to the spinal cord can cause partial or total paralysis.
 Some victims of spinal cord injuries end up with paraplegia (paralysis from the waist down) or quadriplegia (paralysis of all four limbs, often from the chest or neck down).
 Necessary medical treatments and the pain and loss from such life-altering injuries are substantial and ongoing.